Collisionless relaxation to equilibrium distributions in cold dark matter halos: origin of the Navarro-Frenk-White profile: Discussion and summary

-What drives the halo towards this attractor state?
-Fundamentally, it is the fact that the quasilinear diffusion coefficient of an inhomogeneous system not only depends on the fluctuation power spectrum but also on the potential of the system itself.
-And, as the system is diffusively heated and $f_0$ broadens, the potential becomes shallower, which in turn changes the diffusion coefficient and therefore the rate of relaxation and broadening of $f_0$.
-This self-consistent relaxation is ultimately what drives the halo towards the NFW attractor.
-We find that this profile is not particularly sensitive to initial conditions such as the initial distribution of the infalling matter, which makes it universal.
+The quasilinear analysis suggests that the NFW profile has the characteristics of a neutral equilibrium.
+Only matter accreted with profiles shallower than $r^{-1}$ can relax to an $r^{-1}$ cusp.
+This dependence on the initial conditions and the nature of the accretion flow shows that the NFW profile is probably not as universal as originally claimed.
+However, our current formalism suffers from an obvious caveat: it is based on the quasilinear approximation that assumes timescale separation, which is well-suited for the assembly of the outer halo but less so for that of the inner cusp.
+A more appropriate theory for halo formation would require going beyond the quasilinear regime, e.g., by (i) incorporating the modification of linear perturbations by non-linear mode coupling (weak turbulence theory), or (ii) developing an effective theory for violent relaxation.
+We plan to address some of this in future work.

-Our approach towards modeling collisionless relaxation, while being radically different from most previous attempts to explain the origin of the NFW profile, is similar to that of \citet[][]{Weinberg.01a,Weinberg.01b}, who solves the QLDE to study the relaxation of a halo perturbed by orbiting satellites.
-Contrary to our prediction, though, he obtains an Einasto-like profile and not the NFW profile as the quasi-steady state.
+Our approach towards modeling collisionless relaxation, while being fundamentally different from most previous attempts to explain the origin of the NFW profile, is similar to that of \citet[][]{Weinberg.01a,Weinberg.01b}, who solves the QLDE to study the relaxation of a halo perturbed by orbiting satellites.
+Contrary to our prediction, though, he obtains an Einasto-like and not the NFW profile in the quasi-steady state.
 We believe that the following factors are responsible for this discrepancy: (1) due to computational complexity, he does not study the evolution of initially cuspy profiles, and (2) he investigates the response of the halo to orbiting subhalos/satellites, a scenario different from the assembly of the halo that we concern ourselves with.
 In the scenario of \citet[][]{Weinberg.01a,Weinberg.01b}, the subhalos inspiral under dynamical friction, heat the host halo, and give rise to a cored, Einasto-like halo profile over time.
-It is possible that the NFW profile that initially forms via accretion and relaxation of the halo would transition to an Einasto-like rollover in the long run if we allowed for similar substructure perturbations.
+It is possible that the NFW profile that initially forms via accretion and relaxation would transition to an Einasto-like rollover in the long run if we allowed for similar substructure perturbations.
 We leave a detailed investigation of this for future work.
+It would be interesting to see what halo profiles are predicted by the cosmological QLT of \citet[][]{Ma.Bertschinger.04}.
+Whether there exists a deep connection between the halo profiles and the small-scale matter power-spectrum \citep[][]{Ginat.etal.25,Nastac.etal.25,Nastac.etal.23} is a subject that deserves future investigation.